matomo-org/developer-documentation/docs/core-team-workflow.md

 We are rather obsessed with keeping our issue tracker an organized place.
 Tickets are generally prioritized by severity.
 Tickets are either of the type 'Bug', 'Enhancement' or 'Task'.
-All Bugs are moved to the current milestone because of our [no-bug policy](http://piwik.org/roadmap/).
 Developers (Piwik team members or external contributors) decide for themselves which features they would like to work on.
 We have been using an issue tracker since [the beginning of the project](http://piwik.org/history/).